leooreina/leooreina/README.md

 ![Snake animation](https://github.com/leooreina/leooreina/blob/output/github-contribution-grid-snake.svg)

-#### :satellite: Where I am right now
+#### :satellite: My background

+Although I started as a front-end dev, in 2019 I've decided to looking for new challenges in back-end either.
-Although I started as a Front-end Dev, I'm currently working as a Full Stack Developer using AngularJS, NodeJS, NestJS and MongoDB.
+I spend almost 2 years and a half working as a Full Stack Developer using stacks like NodeJS, NestJS, Angular, SQL Server and MongoDB.
+It was a great learning experience and make me understand many steps of a Software's Engineer job.

 #### 🌱 What I am learning at the moment

-I always try to improve my skills doing projects and resolving problems.
-At the moment I'm learning Flutter to start developing mobile apps.
-Besides that, studying S.O.L.I.D principles, TDD and other design patterns that makes sense to the modern architecture.
+Nowadays I'm currently attending Le Wagon's Bootcamp to learn Ruby on Rails and other skills.
+Besides that, I've been working on a Flutter project to learn a little more about Mobile development.

 #### :dart: Skills

 * Javascript
 * Typescript
+* Ruby
 * Front-end (React and Angular)
-* Back-end (APIs, NodeJS, NestJS)
+* Back-end (NodeJS, NestJS, Ruby on Rails)
+* Mobile (Flutter)
 * Unit Tests (Jest and Jasmine)
 * End to End Tests (Cypress)
 * MongoDB e SQLServer